 The absence of innovation and progress is a big disappointment.
 Also, the lack of placement tests, advanced lessons, more variations, and modern and new lessons is a big letdown!

 Instead, the company’s primary focus is more on sales and marketing, which is not bad.
-But priority should be to make the platform ideal for new-age language learners of 2022.
+But the priority should be to make the platform ideal for new-age language learners of 2023.

 Rosetta Stone Review